dodad-2/QList/README.md

 On a value change `OnValueChangedUntyped` will be invoked whether a MelonPreference reference exists or not.

-## Input Notes
+## Notes

-Sliders are supported for IntOption and FloatOption
+- Sliders are supported for IntOption and FloatOption

 ## Option Types